Best practices for storage and backups in Azure Kubernetes Service (AKS)

 |Unstructured data, file system operations||BlobFuse||Yes||Yes||Yes||No|

-The two primary types of storage provided for volumes in AKS are backed by Azure Disks or Azure Files.
-To improve security, both types of storage use Azure Storage Service Encryption (SSE) by default that encrypts data at rest.
-Disks cannot currently be encrypted using Azure Disk Encryption at the AKS node level.
+AKS provides two primary types of secure storage for volumes backed by Azure Disks or Azure Files.
+Both use the default Azure Storage Service Encryption (SSE) that encrypts data at rest.
+Disks cannot be encrypted using Azure Disk Encryption at the AKS node level.

 Both Azure Files and Azure Disks are available in Standard and Premium performance tiers:

-- Standard disks are backed by regular spinning disks (HDDs), and are good for archival or infrequently accessed data.
+- Good for archival or infrequently accessed data.

 Understand the application performance needs and access patterns to choose the appropriate storage tier.
 For more information about Managed Disks sizes and performance tiers, see Azure Managed Disks overview